edsonayllon/pantheon/GPU-MINING.md

 ./bin/pantheon --network=dev --gpu-mining-enabled --rpc-http-enabled --rpc-http-cors-origins=all
 ```

-This starts Pantheon with JSON RPC available at localhost:8545.
+This starts Pantheon in a developer network with JSON RPC available at localhost:8545, with cors set to all IPs.

 Once initiated, you must wait until work is available before starting EthMiner.
 Once work is availabe, start EthMiner pointing to the JSON RPC endpoint.
 From the directory containing EthMiner:

 ```
-<EthMiner> -P http://<Your Ethereum Address>@127.0.0.1:8545
+<EthMiner> -P http://<Your Ethereum Address>@<Host>:<Port>
 ```

 An example on Windows would look like the following: